ethereum/ethereum-org-website/docs/learn/index.md

 ## Cryptoeconomics

-“Cryptoeconomics” is the the practical science of building distributed systems, where properties of those systems are secured by financial incentives, and where the economic mechanisms are guaranteed by cryptography.
+“Cryptoeconomics” is the practical science of building distributed systems, where properties of those systems are secured by financial incentives, and where the economic mechanisms are guaranteed by cryptography.
 It is the general term for the practice of designing and scaling blockchains like Ethereum and Bitcoin.

 - [Cryptoeconomics.study](https://cryptoeconomics.study/)
 - [Intro to Cryptoeconomics](https://www.youtube.com/watch?v=F0FCI8GxO5I) *(Video) Aug 19, 2018 - Karl Floersch*